 - Antiviral against influenza

-- Soothe burns, cuts & sores as a compress or poultice
+- Soothe burns, cuts & sores (apply a compress or poultice)

 - Toning, hydrating & nourishing for the skin